What Is a Credit Report?

 Did You Know?
 It pays to review your credit report.
 According to the Federal Trade Commission, one in five reports contain errors.

-So yes — they’re important.
-You want to make sure that all of the information on your report is accurate and up to date.
+So, you want to make sure that all of the information on your report is accurate and up-to-date.
 If it’s not, there might have been a mistake made somewhere along the line, or worse — you might be the victim of identity theft.

 When you request your report, it might seem a little complicated at first.
 That’s okay though, once you know what you’re looking at, things become a little less daunting.
 Credit reports are divided into four sections, so let’s break those down.